1. Who needs an attorney?

-The consequences of a DWI conviction are long lasting.
-You can lose your license, your vehicle and even face jail time.
+The consequences of a DWI conviction are long-lasting.
+You can lose your license, and your vehicle and even face jail time.

 MVD–You only have 10 days from the date of your arrest to request an administrative hearing.
 If you do not do this, your license will be revoked.

 Seizure — If arrested within the City of Albuquerque for a second or subsequent DWI or for driving while your license is revoked for a DWI, the vehicle you were driving may be seized.
 You have 10 days from the date of arrest to request a hearing.

 If you or someone you love has been charged with any drug crime, you need effective legal counsel immediately.
 A drug conviction can have long-lasting effects, including your ability to attend college, enter the military, or find employment.

 Some misdemeanors have far-reaching effects.
 A conviction for possession of drug paraphernalia or possession of marijuana can make you ineligible for higher education financial aid and scholarships.

 Some crimes, like shoplifting, are considered “crimes of dishonesty” and can impact you greatly.

 Driving on a suspended or revoked driver’s license, while only a misdemeanor, carries a possible jail sentence.

 2. When to speak to an attorney

 Being charged with a criminal offense can often be upsetting, but the right attorney can cut through the confusion and help you through this difficult time.